Toggle: English / Spanish

-Over-the-counter pain medications like ibuprofen or naproxen can relieve pain and swelling.
+Over-the-counter pain medications, such as ibuprofen or naproxen, can relieve pain and swelling.

-Various mousepads, typing pads, split keyboards, and wrist splints (braces) are designed to relieve wrist pain.
-Some people find these devices help their symptoms.
-You may wish to try a few different kinds to see if any help.
+Various, typing pads, split keyboards, and wrist splints (braces) are designed to relieve wrist pain.
+These may help symptoms.
+Try a few different kinds to see if any help.

 You may only need to wear a wrist splint at night while you sleep.
 This helps reduce the swelling.
-If that alone is not working, wear the splints during the day and apply hot or cold compresses periodically.
+If this does not help, you may need to wear the splint during the day as well.

 For a recent injury: